pycam/python-data-science/README.md

+# Data science in Python - course materials

-# Working with Python: functions and modules - course materials
+New course based on 'Working with Python: functions and modules' course

 Materials for the course run by the Graduate School of Life Sciences, University of Cambridge.